emleddin/research-scripts/amber-analysis/NMA/README.md

 # Normal Mode Analysis (NMA)
+These scripts pertain to normal mode analysis (related to principle component analysis) of protein complexes.

 ## `normalmodeplot.gnu`
 A gnuplot script used to generate graphs of the first three normal modes for a